-If you are considering taking up the old craft of beekeeping it is important that you have a good understanding of what is involved.
+If you are considering taking up the craft of beekeeping, it is important that you have a good understanding of what is involved.

 A beginners’ beekeeping course will give you the knowledge, practical skills and confidence that is required.

-Our courses have become very popular in recent years, so your place will be reserved on payment of the course fee.
-For further information, please contact email@example.com
+Our courses have become very popular in recent years, so your place on the six week course will only be confirmed with payment of the course fee.

 Another excellent way to get involved in beekeeping is to join our association, attend the monthly meetings and chat to members.
 At the end of the first year you will be in a good position to decide if you wish to take a beekeeping course and become a beekeeper.

 Many other beekeeping associations, run their own beginners’ courses.
 If you are not in Dublin, you will find the location of your local association on the FIBKA website www.irishbeekeeping.ie.